warp-contracts/academy/redstone-academy-docs/docs/pst/tests/networks.md

 Here you can find [Arweave Network launch report](https://arweave.medium.com/arweave-network-launch-report-b7e7ffac0f75).
 :::

-### Testnet
+## 🥅 Testnet

 Unlike mainnet, testnet means that the network is not running on its full capacity.
 It is used by developers to test different kind of actions, features before posting them to mainnet.

 We will make use of two kinds of testnets.

-1. ArLocal - it's a local server which resembles Arweave mainnet.
+1. **ArLocal** - it's a local server which resembles Arweave mainnet.
 You need to run it locally on your computer.

 :::info